Clients often ask us about whether their shingle and tile roofs should be sealed.

 The first question that should be asked is why someone would want to seal a roof.
 If there are leaks in the roof and water is penetrating into the structure, then yes – the roof should be repaired by a roofer and made waterproof.
 This waterproofing typically involves sealing of the underlayment and structure of the roof.
 This is different from putting a sealant on top of the shingle or tiles themselves.

-Whether or not to seal the top surface of the shingle or tile after cleaning is a different question.
+Whether or not to seal the top surface of the shingle or tile after cleaning and sanitizing is a different question.
 This is a topic of much debate not only among homeowners but also among the roofing professionals.

 There are many different products that are promoted and marketed as roof sealing products.
 The products promote the benefits of the sealants as providing additional waterproofing, delaying the growth of mold and algae, and protecting the surface color and integrity of the shingle or tile.
 Often there are more outrageous claims that are made by these products as well.